Industry Trends

 No doubt, crafting an internship policy and program today requires a clear understanding of what students need and want in an internship program, balanced with the needs and goals of your organization.
 Here are five things that will help put your program in the “gold standard” category:

-Fine-Tune Your Intern Policy.
+1. Fine-Tune Your Intern Policy

-Don’t expect your standard new-hire policy and relocation package to pass the intern test.
-Industry studies have found that nearly 40% of companies craft a separate policy just for their interns, factoring in the unique nuances of these temporary assignments.
+Don’t expect your standard new-hire policy and employee relocation package to pass the intern test.
+Industry studies have found that nearly 40% of companies now craft a separate policy just for their interns, factoring in the unique nuances of these temporary assignments.
 Start by understanding the business need.

-Budget Wisely.
+2. Budget Wisely.
 Be Flexible.

 Controlling costs begins with estimating expenses so that you can appropriately budget for your interns’ needs.
 By focusing on benefits that make sense for your interns’ life stage, you can tailor a policy that saves you money while increasing intern satisfaction.
 But remember that exceptions happen.
 Establish a process to manage exception requests from your interns—ensuring they have a clear understanding of your preferences for permitting exceptions and any approval authority they may undertake.

-Leverage Your Partners.
+3. Leverage Your Partners

 Many companies just hand out money to interns who are then on their own to navigate suppliers.
 A smarter approach: leverage your supply chain for interns’ expenses.